 I give myself one day without the kids.
 My best friend takes them.
 I feel like it’s healthy for me to get it out and move on.
 This is the life we chose, and we love it, but that doesn’t make it easy.

 As a mom, being strong for three other people is nearly impossible at times after 95 days.
-You kind of break and you need to give yourself grace.
+You kind of break, and you need to give yourself grace.
 That’s not taught.
-That’s something you live through and learn, and this being the second year, it’s been so much better on me.
+That’s something you live through and learn, and this being the second year, it’s been so much better for me.
 But I still get frustrated and emotional and everything I should normally feel, except he’s miles away.